 MarTrust is affiliated to businesses within The Marcura Group (www.marcura.com), some of which are based outside the EEA, and personal information may be made available to them if necessary, for the provision of services, account administration, sales and marketing and technical support, and business and product development.
 Our employees and contractors are required to follow our data privacy and security policies when handling personal information.

-We may partner with other organisations and as part of these arrangements, you may be a customer of our business partners in addition to MarTrust.
+We may partner with other organisations (including but not limited to MailChimp) and as part of these arrangements, you may be a customer of our business partners in addition to MarTrust.
 You should review the privacy statements of our partners if you would like to know more about the information they collect.

 Our third-party service providers are not permitted to share or use personal information we make available to them for any other purpose than to provide services to us.